Tal58/Survey_Form_page/README.md

 ## Description
-Project aims to create survey form within html and css.
+This Project aims to create survey form within html and css.

 ## Problem Statement